 Due: Friday Sept.
-14, at the beginning of lab
+16, at the beginning of class

 This is a short assignment to make sure everything is setup for our first lab.
-It shouldn't take long, but it may require you to come in to the lab in MBH 505, where class is held.
+It shouldn't take long, but will require you coming in to the lab in MBH 505, where class is held.